aesthetic-suite/framework/docs/README.md

 # Aesthetic

+> The new Aesthetic framework is a work in progress.
+If you're looking for the current React API,
+> please view the legacy docs.

 Goals for the design system and framework:

 - **Designers must be able to contribute.** To support this, the design system is configured in